 While there’s no standard number of leaves that garlic should have, a reliable harvest indicator is when half the leaves have died off, and half are still green.
 The leaves start to die off from the bottom up.

-At harvest time, carefully loosen the soil around your bulbs and gently pull the garlic out from the base of its stem, at its neck.
-Brush off any excess dirt that falls off easily but do not wash your garlic or remove the bulb wrappers.
+Carefully loosen the soil around your bulbs with a trowel and gently pull the garlic out from the base of its stem, at its neck.
+Brush off any excess dirt that falls off easily.

 Washed garlic tends to accumulate extra moisture in the bulb that may lead to fungal infestations.
 It’s also additional time and effort that simply isn’t necessary, and I am all for efficiency in the garden!

-If you want to prepare your garlic for long-term storage, however, keep the leaves and roots intact while you cure your crop.
+If you want to prepare your garlic for long-term storage, keep the leaves and roots intact and follow this guide for curing your garlic crop.